sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/coding_theory.rst

 ``message_space`` is the ambient space of the messages, and sometimes an Encoder demands that the messages are actually picked from a subspace hereof.

-The default encoder for a code is always one with vector behaviour, so when we call :meth:`sage.coding.linear_code.AbstractLinearCode.decode_to_message` or :meth:`sage.coding.linear_code.AbstractLinearCode.unencode` on the code itself,
+The default encoder of a code always has a vector space as message space, so when we call :meth:`sage.coding.linear_code.AbstractLinearCode.decode_to_message` or :meth:`sage.coding.linear_code.AbstractLinearCode.unencode` on the code itself,